For sellers trying to sell basketball cards on Whatnot, the timing data points first to Saturday 4 PM-6 PM ET.

 |---|---|---|

-| Pick | Choose 10 PM-12 AM ET plus your current best slot or one practical backup. | Do not test a completely random schedule every week. |
+| Pick | Choose Saturday 4 PM-6 PM ET plus the Monday 10 PM-12 AM ET weekday comparison slot. | Do not test a completely random schedule every week. |

 | Run | Keep inventory, pricing, title structure, and promotion behavior reasonably similar. | Do not change every variable at once. |